Rashes

 Please ring your GP surgery or call NHS 111 - dial 111

-We recognise that during the current COVID-19 crisis, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest Emergency Department
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features

 If none of the above features are present: